CopernicaMarketingSoftware/REACT-CPP/README.md

 ````

 Conceptually, there is not a big difference between calling Loop::onReadable()
-to register a callback function, or by instantiating a React::Reader object
+to register a callback function, or by instantiating a React::ReadWatcher object
 yourself.
 In my opinition, the code that utilizes a call to Loop::onReadable()
-is easier to understand and maintain, but by creating a Reader class yourself,
+is easier to understand and maintain, but by creating a ReadWatcher class yourself,
 you have full ownership of the class and can destruct it whenever you like -
 which can be useful too.